Code-Institute-Submissions/patterns_for_fashion/README.md

 1. Page footer available on all pages.
     -   Contains 3 sections:
         -   Adress and Telephone.
-        -   Email address and Social Media links wich open in an external link.
+        -   Email address and Social Media links wich open in an external window.
         -   Site's @ copyright and year which updates automatically.
 -   ![footer](static/navbar/footer.jpg)
 ### Home app